 The first time I listened to it I was stunned by what is essentially an exquisite vocal performance.
 With its sublime melodies and lush arrangements the opening title track sets the mood, Marvin’s angelic vocals echoing and interweaving in a direct plea to the police. ‘‘Picket lines and picket signs, don’t punish me with brutality.
 Talk to me… so you can see… what’s going on’’.

-Although a record seeped in politics Gaye was never much of a political animal himself and here he stakes no claim to fully comprehend the issues at hand. ‘‘Say man, I just don’t understand what’s going on across this land’’ he cries on the tender What’s Happening Brother.
+Although this is a record steeped in the politics of the times, Gaye himself was never much of a political animal and here he stakes no claim to fully comprehend the issues at hand. ‘‘Say man, I just don’t understand what’s going on across this land’’ he cries on the tender What’s Happening Brother.

 On Flyin’ High (In The Friendly Sky) meanwhile he merely opts to tune out of the whole mess by slipping into a heroin-induced daze. ‘‘And I go to the place where the good feeling awaits me, self-destruction’s in my hand’’.
-Lyrically it’s a harrowing window into his own demons.
-Musically, getting ***** up never sounded so idyllic.
+Lyrically it’s a harrowing window into just one of the man’s demons, although it has to be said that as a listener the sound of Gaye getting messed up on drugs is just gorgeous.

-With a lack of insightful social commentary and zero solutions on the table the need for empathy, understanding and mutual respect is Gaye’s unchangeable message.
+With a narrative that’s perhaps not as insightful as some of his peers and with no solutions thrown onto the table, Gaye’s message is simply one of empathy, a call to all for understanding and mutual respect.
 It’s a sentiment often channelled through his love for God.
-Whether the listener is religious or not this can be sweet and genuinely affecting, as on God Is Love (‘‘…and all he asks of us is that we give each other love’’).
-But elsewhere it’s grating and insipid, as on the lyrically naïve Save the Children, a track so sickly and trite it has you pining for Michael Jackson’s Earth Song.
+Whether the listener is religious or not this can be sweet and genuinely affecting, as on God Is Love where Marvin implores us to understand that ‘‘all he asks of us is that we give each other love”.
+But elsewhere it feels a little grating and insipid, as on the lyrically naïve Save the Children, a track so sickly and trite it has you pining for Michael Jackson’s Earth Song.

 Thankfully the outstanding Mercy Mercy Me (The Ecology) more than makes up for it. ‘‘Where did all the blue skies go?
 Poison is the wind that blows from the north and south and east’’.
-An ode to environmental decay, vocally this is Gaye at his most plaintive on an anthem of regret and sorrow.
+An ode to environmental decay long before the subject truly gripped the world’s attention, vocally this is Gaye at his most plaintive on an anthem of regret and sorrow.

 Things get decidedly funkier with the head-nodding grooves of Right On, a look at the various divisions of humanity.
-Encompassing race, class, good and evil Gaye is virtually swaggering as he sings ‘‘Some of us were born with money to spend.
-Some of us were born for races to win’’.
-With its looser arrangement, wondrous flute solo and jazz-styled piano it’s a welcome change of mood for an album which can at times feel a bit samey.
+Encompassing race, class, good and evil, Gaye is virtually swaggering as he sings ‘‘Some of us were born with money to spend, some of us were born for races to win’’.
+With its loose arrangement, wondrous flute solo and jazzy piano it’s a welcome change of mood for an album which can at times feel a little samey.

-Seguing into the solemn and preachy Wholy Holy, Marvin urges ‘‘Everybody together, together and holy will holler love across the nation’’ amid slick orchestrations and a sleepy saxophone.
-The album’s slowest track by some distance, it sets us up nicely for the grand finale.
+Segueing into the solemn and preachy Wholy Holy, Marvin urges ‘‘Everybody together, together and holy will holler love across the nation’’ amid slick orchestrations and a sleepy saxophone.
+It’s the album’s slowest track by some distance, which sets things up nicely for the grand finale.

 And what a finale it is!
 Album closer Inner City Blues (Make me Wanna Holler) is the record’s jewel in the crown. ‘‘Crime is increasing, trigger happy policing, panic is spreading, god knows where we’re heading’’.
-With its bongo-driven rhythm and menacing undercurrent it’s the closest Gaye comes to showing any kind of anger.
+With its bongo-driven rhythm and menacing undercurrent this it’s the closest Gaye comes to showing any kind of anger.
+But fear not, he’d be saving all that fury up for a later record, 1978’s bitter divorce album Here, My Dear.

 Choice Quote: ‘‘With the world exploding around me, how am I supposed to keep singing love songs?’’. – Marvin Gaye.